10 Best Interactive Full-Motion Video (FMV) Games

 Developer: Pulse Entertainment

-Bad Mojo follows the playable character of the entomologist Roger Samms—named after an anagram of Gregor Samsa.
+Bad Mojo is an animated FMV game that follows the playable character of the entomologist Roger Samms, named after an anagram of Gregor Samsa.
 Unlike Gregor, whose metamorphosis was allegorical, Roger was cursed to transform into a cockroach.
-The game utilised live-action FMV cutscenes in conjunction with actual playable scenes, where players control the computer-generated, animated cockroach.
-Roger roams around a bar, desperately evading impossibly large enemies and environmental obstacles, with the aim of regaining his human body.

-This game has received recognition for its grimy atmosphere and rich gameplay, often heeded as an FMV game done right.
-In recent years, the game has earned itself a spot on modern distributors, reinvented under the name Bad Mojo Redux.
+This FMV game has received recognition for its grimy atmosphere and rich gameplay, often hailed as an FMV game done right.
+In recent years, the game has earned itself a spot as a modern distributor, reinvented under the name Bad Mojo Redux.

 Initial release date: August 27, 2008